rollthecloudinc/hedge/README.md

-> The cost and hassle free way to roll with JSON on the cloud.
+> The cost and hassle free way to roll with JSON on the cloud using climate friendly tech stack

 <img width="146" alt="Screen Shot 2022-06-13 at 1 43 16 AM" src="https://user-images.githubusercontent.com/73197190/173287441-8ce440b1-2833-4950-8a75-c75f28304c3c.png">